jesstucker/marks-layout/README.md

 3. Attempt to sign out

 ## Notes
-*Nothing has really been done for error handling really*
+*Nothing has really been done for error handling*

 Jess